Scroll down for article abstracts.

 - "Rediscovering the Study of Spanish Kabbalism in Wissenschaft des Judentums: Adolf Jellinek in Leipzig, 1842-1856."
 Zeitschrift PaRDeS (Journal of the German Association for Jewish Studies).

 - Vreni Amsler, Veza Canetti im Kontext des Austromarxismus, Journal of Austrian Studies.
-(Currently Writing.)
+(Submitted.)

 - Lutz C. Kleveman, Lemberg: Die vergessene Mitte Europas, German Studies Review.
 (Submitted.)

 - Katja Garloff, Mixed Feelings: Tropes of Love in German Jewish Culture, German Studies Review.
 (Forthcoming.)

 - Jan Láníček, Arnošt Frischer and the Jewish Politics of Early 20th-Century Europe, German Studies Review.
 (Forthcoming.)

 - Christoph Mick, Lemberg, Lwów, L’viv, 1914-1947: Violence and Ethnicity in a Contested City, German Studies Review 40:3 (2017): 661-3.